Developer Needs and Feasible Features for AI Assistants in IDEs: ESTIMATING FEATURE FEASIBILITY VIA PREDICTION MARKET

 \subsubsection{\textbf{Participants}}

 All participants of the prediction market were employed by \company.
 A total of 102 participants~\cite{supp_mat} across 84 teams placed bets on at least one question during the tournament.
 The median tenure was 4 years and 10 months.
-The most common roles included Software Developer (34 participants), Team Lead (20), Product Manager (6), Analyst (6), QA Engineer (5), and ML Engineer (4).
+The most common roles included Software Developer (34 participants), Team Lead (20), Product Manager (6), Analyst (6), Quality Assurance (QA) Engineer (5), and Machine Learning (ML) Engineer (4).